Socratacom/open-data-apps/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 7. Setting: Mapping a Single Line Text field to a taxonomy (and enabling Enhanced UI)

 == Changelog ==

+= 3.1.7 =

+* Added support for displaying term label on Entry List and Export views (rather than term ID; does not work with Checkbox and Multi-select on Entry List).

+= 3.1.6 =

+* Added support for displaying term label on Entry Detail view (rather than term ID)

 = 3.1.5 =